Table of contents

 - Diversity and Inclusion Statement

 Welcome to CS10: The Beauty and Joy of Computing!
-We’re really excited to have you on board with us this Summer for a gentle but thorough introduction to computer science.
-Our course will start out in the blocks-based language Snap!, but will transition into Python once you have learned some fundamentals of programming.
-By the end of the class, we hope you walk away with a deeper understanding of the ideas that have come to define computer science, the ability to build your own programs, and the confidence to apply these skills in whichever field you choose to pursue.
+We’re really excited to have you on board with us this Spring for a gentle, but thorough introduction to computer science.
+Our course will start out in the block-based language Snap!, but will transition into Python once you’ve learned some fundamentals of programming.
+By the end of the course, we hope you’ll walk away with a deeper understanding of the ideas that have come to define computer science, the ability to build your own programs, and the confidence to apply these skills in whichever field you choose to pursue.

-This Summer, CS10 will be be primarily in person, but we will be able to provide remote accommodations as needed:
+This Spring, CS10 will be be primarily in person, but we will be able to provide remote accommodations as needed:

-- Course Website: The day-to-day happenings of the course (and links to all the platforms below) can be found at cs10.org
+- Course Website: The day-to-day happenings of the course (and links to all the platforms below) can be found at cs10.org.
+Consult the daily schedule to find the times/locations for all synchronous course activities.

-- Ed: This will be our main Q&A platform, where you can ask questions, see announcements, and participate in our meme contest (yes, a meme contest).
+- Ed: This will be our main Q&A platform, where you can ask (and answer) questions, see announcements, and read Weekly Blasts, which are required readings.

-- Gradescope: This is where you will submit homeworks, the Final Project, and lecture self-checks.
+- Gradescope: This is where you will submit Reading Quizzes, Projects 1-4, and the Final Project.

 Primary Course Components

 Lab Sections: Labs will be held synchronously and are the primary place you will learn to program.
-Attendance is not mandatory, though we highly recommend you attend each one and get your labs checked off before the start of the next lab section.
+Note that you are required to complete all labs with a partner, and partner-matching threads have been added to our EdStem Forum.
+While lab attendance is not mandatory, you will need to attend lab or office hours to get credit for them.
 To earn full credit for a lab, it must be completed, submitted, and checked off.
-Checkoff can be done either in lab or in office hours.
-If you have a special circumstance where you are unable to check-off a lab, please email firstname.lastname@example.org.
-Each lab will be due by the end of the following lab day (a lab assigned at the beginning of Monday’s lab will be due by the end of Tuesday).
-Thursday labs will be due by the end of the following Monday.
-There will be 17 total labs — but only your top 16 lab scores will count towards your grade (e.g. you get one lab drop).
-Each lab is worth 2.5 points.
+Checkoffs are to be completed synchronously either in lab or in staff office hours.
+If you have a special circumstance where you are unable to check off a lab, you may ask for an extension using our extension form (see the Extensions Requests section).
+Each lab will (usually) be due by the end of the following lab day, and you can reference the calendar on the CS10 home page to reference the deadlines of all labs.
+There will be 17 total labs — but only your top 15 lab scores will count towards your grade (i.e. you get two lab drops).
+Each lab is worth 2 points.
 Half a point will be deducted for each day that a lab is checked off late; however, a maximum of 1 point will be deducted for any given lab.
-You should plan on attending the lab you sign up for the entire term, but you may attend other lab sections to get checked off or get extra help.
+You should plan on attending the lab you sign up for the entire term, but you may attend other lab sections or office hours to get checked off or get extra help.

 Discussion Sections: Discussion sections are where you will delve into the content more deeply with worksheets in traditional “pen-and-paper” style.
 This is where you will develop the theoretical computational skills needed to understand the basics of programming.
-You will receive credit for attending discussion by filling out a form each time.
-There will be a total of 11 discussions, but you may attend 10 to receive full credit (e.g. you have one discussion attendance drop).
-If you have express permission, you will be able to receive these points remotely and asynchronously.
+While we strongly encourage students to attend Discussions in-person, we will post recordings for students who can not attend some sections.

 Office Hours: During office hours, you can meet with a TA for help with course material, assignments, or bigger picture questions.